About Dr Liz Kirkland

 Low mood, sadness and distress.

-Relationship issues, morbid jealousy, anger, wanting to get back on track.
+Relationship issues and wanting to get back on track.

 Assessment, formulation, intervention and review all in context.